apalache-mc/apalache/docs/src/apalache/principles/folds.md

   IN CHOOSE m \in Range : \A n \in Range : m >= n
 ```

-The predicate-based approach might result in a more compact specification, but that is because specifications have no notion of execution or complexity.
-Automatic verification tools, such as Apalache, the job of which includes finding witnesses to predicates, can work much faster with the fold approach.
-The reason is that _evaluating_ `CHOOSE x \in S : \A y \in S: P(x,y)` is quadratic in the size of `S` (in a symbolic approach this is w.r.t. the number of constraints).
+The predicate-based approach might result in a more compact specification,
+but that is because specifications have no notion of execution or complexity.
+Automatic verification tools, such as Apalache,
+the job of which includes finding witnesses to the predicates, can work much faster with the fold approach.
+The reason is that _evaluating_ `CHOOSE x \in S : \A y \in S: P(x,y)` is quadratic in the size of `S`
+(in a symbolic approach this is w.r.t. the number of constraints).
 For each candidate `x`, the entire set `S` must be tested for `P(x,_)`.
 On the other hand, the fold approach is linear in the size of `S`, since each element is visited exactly once.

 In addition, the fold approach admits no undefined behavior.
 If, in the above example, `seq` was an empty sequence, the value of the computed maximum depends on the value of `CHOOSE x \in {}: TRUE`, which is undefined in TLA+, while the fold-based approach allows the user to determine behavior in that scenario (via the initial value).